 Sara on Stories of The Sea & Wester Ross Marine Protected Area

 The northern tip of the Achiltibuie peninsula is an unusual location for a film company - it is not a place to pursue great ambition, but it is a place to attune more deeply to the rhythms of Sea, Self and Nature.
 Living so close to the underwater world has enabled me to combine two of my great loves; the sea and storytelling.
 The remoteness and distance from the rest of the world, adds a fresh perspective.
-Story, film and art; indigenous ways and the oral tradition, my holiday cottage surrounded by the sea; the group of trusty souls who have coalesced into a thinktank working to protect, survey and tell stories about the sea; my passion for cooking with a focus on seafood; all feel like strands of seaweed entangled in the tidal flow of my life - separate but interconnected.
+Story, film and art; indigenous ways and the oral tradition, my holiday cottage surrounded by the sea; the group of trusty souls who have coalesced into a marine community group working to protect, survey and tell stories about the sea; my passion for cooking with a focus on seafood; all feel like strands of seaweed entangled in the tidal flow of my life - separate but interconnected.
 As time passes all these elements have become so entwined they merge into a coherent whole, with roots wrapped around my heart.
 The sea feels like my element.
 I was born on a tropical island.
 (My parents lived in Malaysia as my father served with the Seaforth Highlanders.)
 My connection to the watery world was deepened by my salty childhood exploring rock pools in Guernsey, from where my sea-faring ancestors came.
 Then the rivers and beaches around Edinburgh, and later Africa and the wider world.

 Reiff Beach Cottage, a house for all seasons and a place to dream!